Who Founded Chicago?

-The DuSable bridge connects Michigan Avenue to the north and south and commemorates its 100th anniversary on May 14, 2020.
+The DuSable bridge connects Michigan Avenue to the north and south and commemorated its 100th anniversary on May 14, 2020.

 When the DuSable Bridge opened on May 14, 1920, 10,000 vehicles drove over the Chicago River to celebrate former Mayor Thompson's birthday.
 The bridge transformed a single dirt-lane road known as Pine Street into The Magnificent Mile in downtown Chicago that we know and love today.